enindu/mirrorlist/README.md

 - `-https`: Use only HTTPS mirrors to generate.
 - `-count`: Count of mirrors to generate.
 Default value is 5.
 - `-pings`: Pings per a mirror.
 Higher pings means precise results, but high execution time.
 Default value is 5.
+- `-verbose`: Display warnings and informations in output.

 Here're some examples of how to use mirrorlist.